Zain-Lam/Obsidian/Note making progress.md

 cylinder example

 ## Alg 2:
-need to do lemma 4.3
+need to do sifting lemma proofs prop 4.15